Find Affordable College Courses

 Full Legal Professions at Texas State University Report

 Out of the 5 schools in the Southwest Region that were part of this year’s ranking, University of Oklahoma Norman Campus landed the # 4 spot on the list.
-Located in the midsize suburb of Norman, University of Oklahoma is a public college with a fairly large student population.
+Located in the medium-sized suburb of Norman, University of Oklahoma is a public school with a very large student population.

 Of the 7 students majoring in legal professions at University of Oklahoma, 86% are male and 14% are female.